 Toronto Root Canal Therapy - York Hill Endodontics

-At York Hill Endodontics, Dr. George Sas and Dr. Geoffrey Sas perform endodontic therapy (also known as a Root Canal therapy) in Toronto.
+At York Hill Endodontics, Dr. George Sas, Dr. Geoffrey Sas, and Dr. Ralph Dana perform endodontic therapy (also known as a Root Canal therapy) in Toronto.
 York Hill Endodontics was founded in 1965 by Dr. Jerry Smith.
 In 1981, George Sas joined him in practice and York Hill Endodontics is now the longest established endodontic specialty practice in Canada.
 We offer root canal therapy and microsurgery as well as in a modern urban setting.
 Have a root canal emergency?
 Contact us today!
 We invite you to explore our website and learn more about endodontics, as well as about ourselves - Dr. George Sas, Dr. Geoffrey Sas, and Dr. Ralph Dana; The endodontic specialists at York Hill Endodontics.

 What Is An Endodontist?